 Saliva samples should be taken at least an hour after the baby last breastfed or had a bottle containing expressed breast milk since maternal virus present in the milk may be detected.
-This is the reason that false-positive results have been reported 9-12 with saliva, therefore positive saliva sample results should subsequently be confirmed with a second test.
+This is the reason that false-positive results have been reported 11-16 with saliva, therefore positive saliva sample results should subsequently be confirmed with a second test.
 There are no time restrictions for formula fed babies.

-Evidence that premature babies have a higher incidence of cCMV is limited. ^{13,14} Testing extremely premature babies (<28 weeks gestational age) at birth may assist in differentiating between congenital and postnatal infection.
-This may be very helpful in guiding the management of these babies that are particularly vulnerable to symptomatic postnatal infection1.
-Further research is needed to contribute to this currently controversial area.
+Some hospitals investigate all premature babies being admitted to Neonatal Intensive Care Units (NICU).
+Evidence that premature babies have a higher incidence of cCMV is limited.
+Testing extremely premature babies (<28 weeks gestational age) at birth may assist in differentiating between congenital and postnatal infection.
+This may be very helpful in guiding the management of these babies that are particularly vulnerable to symptomatic postnatal infection.
+Further research is needed.

-PCR assay of neonatal DBS can be performed retrospectively in an attempt to diagnose cCMV after the first 21 days of life.
+Polymerase Chain Reaction (PCR) assay of neonatal Dried Blood Spot (DBS) can be performed retrospectively in an attempt to diagnose cCMV after the first 21 days of life.
 Sensitivity is around 84% in meta-analysis but is highly variable depending on the laboratory techniques used and the population being tested; a negative DBS PCR cannot therefore, be used to definitively exclude a diagnosis of cCMV.
-15